Article at a Glance

 When you watch football with friends, some foods are just expected.
 Here are a few favorites to get your party started.
 First, we’ll cover all the classics, from wings to chips to onion rings — all without inflammatory oils!

 Wings are standard football party fare, and for the big game, they’re almost expected.
 Problem is, wings usually take a dunk in high-heat seed oils before they make it to your party table.
 In this buffalo wings recipe, you air fry your wings using your favorite non-seed oil.
-The recipe calls for avocado oil spray, but tossing your wings in Cultured Oil will further reduce your linoleic acid intake and let the flavor of the wings shine.
+The recipe calls for avocado oil spray, but tossing your wings in Zero Acre oil will further reduce your linoleic acid intake and let the flavor of the wings shine.

 Whether you serve them in a bun or dress them up as appetizers, hot dogs are great to have around when you’re expecting a hungry crowd.
 Hot dog ingredients run the gamut, so label-reading is a must.
 Choose a brand that won’t derail your seed oil-free goals and is preferably organic and nitrate and nitrite-free.
 Applegate Organics is a good choice!